 When a user sends RelayFax an email attachment, the fax server can convert the document to a faxable format.
-It does this by opening the document with its creator application, based on the file extension, such as .bmp or .doc.
+To accomplished this, RelayFax uses the creator application of the document, based on the file extension, such as .bmp or .doc.
+The creator applications must be accessible by RelayFax.
 The illustration shows the Attachment Faxing tab of the Attachments, Exporting, Imaging and OCR dialog.
-Each file extension must have an entry in the Windows Registry.
+RelayFax converts only those attachments with extensions listed on this dialog.
+In addition, each file extension must have an entry in the Windows Registry.
 An entry associates a file extension with a creator application.